eddielu/SoundsOfSummer/recognizer/README.md

 variety of different sounds.
 The algorithm dervies from the Fourier transform algorithm used by Shazam, whereby a signal is fingerprinted based on its peaks in the time **and** frequency domains.
-The algorithm has been implemented from scratch with additional considerations, such as repetition capturing and These additional sound processing techniques allow for more accurate recognition of shorter and more disparate sound signals.
+The algorithm has been implemented from scratch with additional considerations, such as repetition capturing and clustering.
+These additional sound processing techniques allow for more accurate recognition of shorter and more disparate sound signals.